django/deps/accepted/0009-async.rst

 There are several ways to approach the async question, but ultimately this one has been influenced by several key goals:

-* Iterative: This approach allows for regular commits back to the master branch, and the ability to release async abilities into Django's fixed releases as and when they are ready.
+* Iterative: This approach allows for regular commits back to the main branch, and the ability to release async abilities into Django's fixed releases as and when they are ready.